Malaysia says Goldman Sachs suit 'premature' amid dispute over 1MDB settlement

-KUALA LUMPUR : A Malaysian government task force said on Thursday it viewed Goldman Sachs' filing of arbitration proceedings as premature, after the firm sued Malaysia in a British court this week amid an escalating dispute over a 2020 settlement deal.
+KUALA LUMPUR: A Malaysian government task force said on Thursday (Oct 12) it viewed Goldman Sachs' filing of arbitration proceedings as premature, after the firm sued Malaysia in a British court this week amid an escalating dispute over a 2020 settlement deal.

-Goldman Sachs in 2020 had agreed to pay $3.9 billion to settle Malaysia's criminal probe over its role in the multi-billion dollar 1MDB corruption scandal.
+Goldman Sachs in 2020 had agreed to pay US$3.9 billion (S$5.3 million) to settle Malaysia's criminal probe over its role in the multi-billion dollar 1MDB corruption scandal.

-Malayia's 1MDB task force said Goldman Sachs had requested several extensions to a deadline for discussions to settle the dispute.
-The latest deadline is Nov.
-8.
+Malaysia's 1MDB task force said Goldman Sachs had requested an extension on a Nov 8 deadline for discussions to settle the dispute.

 Johari accused Goldman of trying to distract from the interim payment, and said the Malaysian government would respond to the matter accordingly.